GSA/idmanagement.gov/_playbooks/playbook-dds.md

 The final step involves an agency defining the issuance request procedures.
 The issuance request procedure document is signed by the agency’s senior security official such as the Chief Security Officer or Chief Information Security Office.
 As part of the delegated digital signature certificate issuance request, the requesting office may submit the following verification documents:

-1. An official agency artifact conveying the delegation of signatory authority of the authorizing sponsor to an office or a designated individual.
+1. An official agency artifact conveying the delegation of signatory authority of the Role Holder to an office or a designated individual.
-2. The requesting office document that individually identifies the intended recipient of the delegated digital signature certificate/key.
+2. The requesting office document that individually identifies the intended recipient of the delegated digital signature certificate/key, signed by the Role Holder or Authorizing Sponsor.
 3. The current version of a delegated digital signature standard operating procedure.
 4. Verify this request does not exceed the maximum number of allowed